 Companies in the TopDutch region have a broad spectrum of educated talent to choose from.
 From fresh young graduates, of all educational levels and in a range of subjects, to highly experienced professionals.
 The wide use of English in the Dutch educational system means our workforce is well-equipped and comfortable communicating in international environments.

-The Netherlands has the world fifth best talent pool available for the economy.
+The Netherlands has the world's fifth most appealing features for a strong talent pool.
 Our high quality of life, broad international experience, excellent educational system, university education and language skills make TopDutch employees stand out.

 With 14 research universities, 34 universities of applied sciences and a variety of specialized training facilities, the Netherlands occupies a top 10 worldwide position when it comes to education systems.